The AI assistant

 Ask anything

-"What does my Friday look like?"
+"What does everyone's Friday look like?"

+The one optional connection.
 Connect Google Calendar and choose per calendar: read-only, read & write, or nothing.

 On a schedule